-I don’t care much about the debate over full frame versus APS-C sensor size etc. What I want to know is the ease of use and a range of quality lenses for the camera system.
+I don’t care much about the debate over full-frame versus APS-C sensor size etc. What I want to know is the ease of use and a range of quality lenses for the camera system.
 All my photos live in digital format and are viewed online on a computer screen.
 The last time I made prints was in 2006.
-I share my photos on social networks like Facebook and Google+.
-Image quality is very important but the ease of use is even more important.
+I share my pictures on social networks like Facebook and Google+.
+Image quality is very important, but the ease of use is even more important.
 All the cameras I’ve tested to this point have performed well.

-My photographer friends Gevon Servo and Scott Wyden seemed to love the Sony a7 cameras.
+My professional photographer friends Gevon Servo and Scott Wyden seemed to love the Sony a7 cameras.
 Gevon especially loves using his Sony a7 with his Nikon lenses.
-So I took advantage of the long weekend to rent a Sony a7s and Sony FE 24-70mm f/4 ZA OSS.
+So I took advantage of the long weekend to rent a Sony a7s and Vario-Tessar T* FE 24-70 mm F4 ZA OSS.
 I think I’m in love.

-The Sony a7s and Sony FE 24-70mm f/4 ZA OSS feel solid.
+The Sony a7s and Vario-Tessar T* FE 24-70 mm F4 ZA OSS feel solid.
 Professional.
-This is the same feeling I had when I used the Fuji X-T1.
-This is a modern looking camera with a vintage camera build feel.
+This was the same feeling I had when I used the Fuji X-T1.
+This is a modern-looking camera with a vintage camera build feel.
 I’ve hardly put it down since I unpacked the box from Lensrentals.

 One of the reasons I love the Fuji X-T1 was the access to manual controls for aperture, ISO and shutter speed.
 I didn’t have to mess around with hard to read menus.
 The Sony doesn’t have as many manual controls but and the menu system was quick but not as easy to navigate.